jhwaffles/jhwaffles.github.io/_posts/2023-02-09-First-post.md

 ### Plan Details

-What:

 A 21-day gut cleansing diet that primarily focused on:

 - No grains (rice, bread, noodles,
 - No gluten (bread, flour, soy sauce)
 - No legumes (chickpeas, lentils, beans)
 - No dairy (butter, milk, cheese)
-- Heavy limit on sugars (the worst )
+- Heavy limit on added sugars
 - No fructose (only berries)
 - No eggs (specific to me, food sensitivity)
 - No soy (Tofu, soy sauce)
 - No processed foods
+- No to certain oils (canola, vegetable)

 - Yes fish, chicken, pork, beef
 - Yes berries
 - Yes leafy greens
 - Yes mushrooms
-- Yes to certain nuts (almonds, macadamia but no peanuts)
+- Yes to certain nuts (almonds, macademia)
-- Yes olive oil, coconut oil (No canola,
+- Yes olive oil, coconut oil

 - Supplements of saccharomyces.
 - Digestion aids.